linnykoleh/Spring/Notes.md

 			- Examples of its values are `DELETE`, `POST`
 		- **pattern** - URL path pattern for which the Spring Security filter chain will be applied.
 		- **request-matcher-ref** - Reference to RequestMatcher bean used to determine if this <intercept-url> will be used.
-		- **requires-channel** - Possible values are “http”, “https” and “any”.
+		- **requires-channel** - Possible values are `http` `https` and `any`.
 The first two are for access over HTTP and HTTPS respectively.
-Omitting this attribute or using the value “any” matches both HTTP and HTTPS.
+Omitting this attribute or using the value `any` matches both HTTP and HTTPS.
 		- **servlet-path** - Servlet path used in combination with method and pattern to match requests.
 Optional.
 	- Multiple `<intercept-url>` elements may be defined and they will be evaluated in the order in which they are defined.
 When an `<intercept-url>` element with a matching pattern is found, evaluation stops.
 It is therefore recommended to define more `<intercept-url>` elements with more specific pattern earlier and more general patterns later.